sbesiktepe/tracalorie-webpack/README.md

 # Freelancer Portfolio Website

-A professional portfolio website to showcase the skills, projects, and services of a freelancer.
+A simple web application to track calorie intake.
+The app allows users to log their daily meals and calorie consumption, storing the data in the browser's local storage.

 ## Features

-- Responsive design for a seamless experience across devices.
-- Sections for showcasing skills, projects, and contact information.
-- Clean and modern UI to leave a lasting impression on visitors.
-- Easily customizable for personal branding.
+- Log daily meals with corresponding calorie counts.
+- View a summary of daily calorie intake.
+- Data persists across sessions, stored in the browser's local storage.

 ## Technologies Used

 - HTML5
-- CSS3 (Flexbox,grid, OwnCarousel,absolute-relative)
+- CSS3
-- JavaScript
+- Vanilla JavaScript (OOP, transactions with LocalStorage to persist data)

-Visit this freelancer portfolio website [here](https://sezai-freelancer.netlify.app) to explore my work and skills.
+Visit this Track-Calorie app [here](https://sezai-tracalorie.netlify.app/) to explore my work and skills.